uhh-lt/kaldi-model-server/README.md

 pip3 install numpy pyparsing ninja redis pyyaml pyaudio flask flask_cors bs4 samplerate scipy
 ```

-Notes for mac: If you are getting a "portaudio.h not found" error when installing pyaudio, despite portaudio being installed through brew, then you need to tell pip where to look for the include with:
+Note for mac users: If you are getting a "portaudio.h not found" error when installing pyaudio, despite portaudio being installed through brew, then you need to tell pip where to look for the include with:
 ```bash
 pip3 install --global-option='build_ext' --global-option="-I$(brew --prefix)/include" --global-option="-L$(brew --prefix)/lib" pyaudio
 ```